rhettg/ftl/README.md

 -----
 The most naive and bare-bones of deployment systems is to use SSH to copy files around to multiple nodes.
-This can be easily implemented in something like 'Fabric's is to use SSH to copy files around to multiple nodes.
 This can be easily implemented in something like 'Fabric'.
-This is 'push' based deployment system.
+You could call this a 'push' based deployment system.

-The biggest issue with this system is dealing with systems that may not be running when the deployment takes place.
+The biggest issue with this style is dealing with systems that may not be running when the deployment takes place.
 You have to start the system, then do a deployment to get the software on the new machine.

 FTL provides a deployment system that isn't much more complex than a simple push model, but uses S3 to get the characteristics of a pull system.
+FTL also provides a reasonable amount of framework for switching between revisions of your software and automating installation and setup of your software.

 Simple Example Usage
 ----